Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 It is important to note that:

-- This pattern should only be applied on largish number of alternatives, testing on node.js 8.0 showed it was only useful when there are at least four alternatives.
-In cases with fewer alternatives this pattern would actually be **slower**!
+- This pattern should only be applied on a largish number of alternatives.
+Testing on Node.js 8.0 showed it was only useful when there are at least four alternatives.
+In cases with fewer alternatives, this pattern would actually be **slower**!

 - This pattern can only be applied if there are no vars which can be accessed via closures.